Ischemic Stroke Overview

 If needed, your physician will work to develop an individualized rehabilitation program with the specialists at the Wellstar Kennestone Outpatient Neuro-Rehabilitation program.
 The program serves patients in the acute care hospital setting, inpatient rehab unit and outpatient settings.

-There are four locations—Cobb Hospital, Kennestone Hospital, Douglas Hospital (speech only) and Windy Hill Hospital (speech only).
+There are four locations—Wellstar Cobb Medical Center, Wellstar Kennestone Regional Medical Center, Wellstar Douglas Medical Center (speech only) and Wellstar Windy Hill (speech only).

 Physical therapists, occupational therapists and speech therapists address issues including: